— Javascript, React — 6 min read

 to misunderstanding and bugs down the line.

-in React, you have to understand this
+To understand this in React, you have to understand this in plain old

 javascript.